ant31/achemy/README.md

 # Achemy Documentation

 Achemy is an asynchronous Python library that simplifies database interactions by providing an Active Record pattern implementation built on SQLAlchemy 2.0+.
-It focuses on async operations and automatic session management for ease of use.
+It focuses on async operations, automatic session management, and seamless Pydantic integration for ease of use.

+## Features

+-   **Active Record Pattern**: Intuitive, model-centric methods for database operations (`User.all()`, `user.save()`).
+-   **Async First**: Built for modern asynchronous applications with `async/await`.
+-   **Automatic Session Management**: Achemy handles session creation and cleanup, reducing boilerplate code.
+-   **Pydantic Integration**: Automatically generate Pydantic schemas from your SQLAlchemy models for API validation and serialization.
+-   **Bulk Operations**: Efficiently insert large numbers of records with support for conflict resolution.
+-   **Helpful Mixins**: Common patterns like UUID primary keys and timestamp tracking are available as simple mixins.

 ## Installation